COMP2521UNSW/sanitisers-guide/sanitisers/README.md

 ## How do I use sanitisers?

-To compile your code with sanitizers, you need to the add `fsanitize` flag to your compilation command.
-Most of the Makefiles we provide already have this flag added for you.
+To compile your code with sanitizers, you need to the add `-fsanitize` flag to your compilation command.
+In order for line numbers to be displayed in the errors, you will also need the `-g` flag.
+Most of the Makefiles we provide already have these flag added for you.

 For example, to compile with AddressSanitizer and LeakSanitizer you would do something like

 ```
-clang -o myProgram myProgram.c -fsanitize=address,leak
+clang -g -fsanitize=address,leak -o myProgram myProgram.c
 ```

 As shown above, multiple sanitisers are chained together with commas.